 PRC prosecutors charged Falun Gong leaders with various crimes, including "leaking state secrets to foreigners," "organizing superstitious sects," disrupting public order, obstructing justice, engaging in unlawful assembly and publication, tax evasion, and manslaughter.
-Between 150 and 450 group leaders and other members have been tried and sentenced to prison terms of up to 18-20 years.
-Estimates of those who have spent time in detention or "labor reeducation" range from 10,000 to100,000 persons.12 Human rights organizations claim that several hundred adherents have died in custody, mostly from torture.
-The PRC government states that it does not condone torture and that some Falun Gong adherents have died in custody from suicide or refusing food or medical care.
-Many other followers have been suspended or expelled from school or demoted or dismissed from their jobs.
+Between 150 and 450 group leaders and other members were tried and sentenced to prison terms of up to 18-20 years.
+Estimates of those who have spent time in detention or "labor reeducation" range from 10,000 to 100,000 persons.13 Human rights organizations claim that several hundred adherents have died in custody from torture, abuse, and neglect.
+Many other followers were suspended or expelled from school or demoted or dismissed from their jobs.

-It took the PRC government over two years to subdue the Falun Gong organization, although many followers are believed to be still practicing in their homes or meeting secretly.
-The U.S. State Department reported that 1 million adherents continued to practice in 2003.13 Between July 1999 and October 2000, Falun Gong adherents continued to journey to Beijing and staged several large demonstrations (several hundred to over a thousand persons) - many protesters were sent home repeatedly or evaded the police.
+Following the Crackdown.
+It took the PRC government over two years to subdue the Falun Gong organization.
+Between July 1999 and October 2000, Falun Gong adherents continued to journey to Beijing and staged several large demonstrations (involving several hundred to over a thousand persons) - many protesters were sent home repeatedly or evaded the police.
 At first, the enforcement of government decrees, such as those requiring universities, employers, and neighborhood committees to extract signed repudiations of Falun Gong, was often lax.
 Many local public security bureaus lacked the capacity or will to detain, let alone reform, adherents.14 However, the central government soon began to penalize provincial governments for not preventing Falun Gong followers from traveling to the capital.
 The provincial governments in turn shifted the responsibility of containing the movement to local authorities, some of whom employed brutal methods of suppression, especially toward those who refused to renounce Falun Gong.
-The largest memberships and severest human rights abuses have been reported in China's northeastern provinces, which are also experiencing high levels of unemployment.15
+The largest memberships and severest human rights abuses have been reported in China's northeastern provinces, where unemployment is relatively high.15 Many followers are believed to be still practicing in their homes or meeting secretly.
+The U.S. State Department reported that there are still hundreds of thousands of practitioners